maiertech/template-tauri-sveltekit/README.md

 - `ssr = true`: Server-side render all pages at build time.
 This means that the HTML pages are rendered at build time.
 Otherwise they would be empty and rendered client-side.

-In combination with Tauri, you have to set `ssr = false` because Tauri requires acccess to `window`, which is not availalbe during SSR.
-You could set `ssr = true` but then you would have to use client-side checks before using Tauri's API.
+In combination with Tauri, you should set `ssr = false` because Tauri requires acccess to `window`, which is not availalbe during SSR.
+You can set `ssr = true` but then you would have to use client-side checks before using Tauri's API.
+And you have to make sure that all dependecies are also server-side renderable.

-To create a true SPA app, we would also need to set `prerender = false`.
-Then we need to set a fallback page.
+You can also create a true SPA app by setting `prerender = false` in combination with `ssr = false`.
+But then you need to configure a fallback page `index.html` in for the static-adapter.

 # References